NWChen/Robot-Arm/README.md

 Thanks to:

-- Jan Pazhayampallil (Senior) for SolidWorks help
+- Jan Pazhayampallil (Senior) for design help
 - [Society of Robots](http://www.societyofrobots.com/) for great guides